MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 - It’s recommended that you provide the DeviceId as Manufacturer_DeviceUniqueId.
 However, in cases your partners aren't able to send telemetry at a device level (for example, they combine telemetry from multiple devices), a virtual deviceId can be created as Manufacturer_Building_VirtualDeviceId.
 In this case, VirtualDeviceId can be some natural key of a space.
 If your customer is providing the VirtualDeviceId, it's recommended that you include information about the physical devices from which the telemetry is being calculated.
 Physical-device information can be in tags.

 - If Sensor.SensorType is unique for a device, you just need to provide SensorType.
 In cases where there are multiple data streams for a particular sensor type for a device, a unique SensorId is needed.
-SensorType and SenorId, in most cases, will be PeopleCount, Occupancy, etc., unless SensorType is not unique for a device.
-In this case, SensorId will be SensorType_SomeUnique identifier.
+SensorType and SenorId, in most cases, is PeopleCount, Occupancy, etc., unless SensorType is not unique for a device.
+In this case, SensorId is SensorType_SomeUnique identifier.

-- PlaceId for a device will be used to associate all sensors to a space unless PlaceId is specified.
+- PlaceId for a device is used to associate all sensors to a space unless PlaceId is specified.

 ### Option 1: using scripts